Priddle88/Portfolio-Using-React/README.md

 # Portfolio-Using-React

-I have been tasked with creating a page to display my future portfolio.
-The example provided helped me with the layout of the page.
-I originally wanted to create a page that incorporated a grid layout to showcase my work.
-It worked great up until I got to re-sizing the css for the width of the page.
-I ended up switching to flex instead.
+I have been tasked with creating a page to display a portfolio of my work.
+There are links in the navbar to contact me, a portolio page, a place to download my resume and showcase my proficiencies, and a little bit about my journey to today.
+There is a link to download my resume on the resume page, as well as my LinkedIn, Github, and Stack Overflow profiles at the bottom of every page.
+This project is meant for you to get to know me, so please do.
+You can even send me an email located on the contact page.

 [Link to my webpage](https://priddle88.github.io/Portfolio-Using-React/)